thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

     });
 ```

-REPLY: Data that came from the matcher
+RESPONSE: Data that came from the matcher

 ERRORS: